DevonGifford/Portfolio_v2/README.md

 <summary><h6> Banner Page section </h6></summary>
 <li> Include a auto typing heading effect with job titles
 <pre><code>
 I have used this in a previouse portfolio, a portfolio I actually built with python and the flask framework.
 So I found an npm package that had the same capabilities and followed the documentation to implement it.
+Simple enough
 </code></pre>
 <li> Include a delayed loading effect
 <pre><code>
-Again I have used framer-motion in some past projects however because of all the different moving parts in this project I had to find a way to make it simpler to understand and use.
+Again I have used framer-motion in some past projects.
+However because of all the different moving parts in this project, I had to find a way to make it simpler to understand and use.
 I did this by rather applying this to sections and divs instead of individual elements.
 </code></pre>
 <li> Update the links and sizing of the headings with media queries
 <pre><code>
-Solution🎯
+Very simply just used media queries within tailwind.
 </code></pre>
 </details>
 <!-- ABOUT SECTION -->